rmarquis/rmarquis.github.io/pages/wsl.md

     $ sudo mount /dev/sdc /mnt

-Repair the distro or retrieve files.
+Repair the distro or retrieve files, then unmount the device:

-Umount the device:

     $ umount /mnt